thiennguyen93/thiennguyen93.github.io/source_vi/about/index.md

 ## About me

 Hi 👋, I am Thien Nguyen, aka William Nguyen.
-I am a backend developer as well as a father of one child.
+I am a dedicated backend developer and a proud father to a wonderful child.
-I work for Gamify Studios, a game development company located in Ho Chi Minh City, Vietnam.
+Currently, I work for Gamify Studios, a game development company located in Ho Chi Minh City, Vietnam.

 <!-- endtab -->